- This event has passed.

-Option 2} Moulin Rouge Dinner Show – A 10 minute drive from your hotel.
+Option 2} Moulin Rouge Dinner Show – A short drive from your hotel.
 Experience the most famous cabaret in the world in this atmospheric theater with a dazzling spectacle of drama, dance and music.
 Enjoy a fine french meal and champagne for a truly indulgent experience.
 (B)

 Paris to Home